whileseated/geokeys/README.md

 - **Visual Feedback** - See exactly which keys you're pressing
 - **Gamification** - Points, timers, and leaderboards keep you engaged
 - **Data-Driven** - Track your improvement over time

-## 🌟 Perfect For

-- Students learning U.S. geography
-- Anyone wanting to improve typing speed
-- Gamers who love educational challenges
-- Teachers looking for interactive learning tools
-- Geography enthusiasts and trivia lovers

----

-**Ready to become a GeoKeys champion?** 🏆

-*Type fast, think faster, and discover America one keystroke at a time!*

 ---